 Amend paragraph 1.7 to read as follows:

-1.7 Agency Company
+1.7 CDSP

-1.7.1 Each Independent Gas Transporter is to engage the gency Company to undertake certain activities (in relation to the IGT Code) including activities equivalent to certain of those of the Transporter Agency pursuant to TPD Section V, and to act as agent of the Independent Gas Transporter for certain purposes; and each Independent Gas Transporter is to enter into an agreement with the Agency Company for those purposes.
+1.7.1 Pursuant to GT Section [D] each Independent Gas Transporter is to engage ACDSP to undertake certain activities (in relation to the IGT Code) including activities equivalent to certain of those of the CDSP pursuant to the Transportation Principal Document,; and is to enter into the DSC with the CDSP for those purposes.

-1.7.2 For the purposes of the Code;

-(a) “Agency Company” means the person which acts as Transporter Agency pursuant to TPD Section V6.5; and

-(b) “IGT Agency Services Agreement” means the agreement referred to in paragraph1.7.1.

-1.7.3 Each DN Operator and each Independent Gas Transporter are also to engage the Agency Company (pursuant to the DSC) to provide and receive certain data pursuant to this Document.
+1.7.2 Each DN Operator and each Independent Gas Transporter are also to engage the CDSP (pursuant to the DSC) to provide and receive certain data pursuant to this Document.

-1.7.4 The Agency Company may, as agent for each DN Operator and each Independent Gas Transporter, provide and receive information which is not specified in paragraphs 3.1.2, 3.1.3 and 3.2.2 of IGTAD Section D to the extent that it is necessary to do so to enable the operation of the Code.
+1.7.3 The CDSP may, as agent for each DN Operator and each Independent Gas Transporter, provide and receive information which is not specified in paragraphs 3.1.2, 3.1.3 and 3.2.2 of IGTAD Section D to the extent that it is necessary to do so to enable the operation of the Code.

+1.7.4 The services to be provided by the CDSP to DN Operators and Independent Gas Transporters in connection with this Document are CDSP Agency Services.

 Section B: IGT Systems – Connection and Operational Arrangements